rubb3rDucc/diskmon/README.md

 # diskmon

-A disk-usage watchdog for a self-hosted media server.
+A C++ rewrite of the disk-usage watchdog for my self-hosted media server.
 It polls a filesystem and pauses all qBittorrent torrents when usage crosses a threshold, resuming them once there's room again, so an unattended download queue can't fill the disk and take the rest of the stack down with it.

 C++20, libcurl, no other runtime dependencies.

+Used Claude for scaffolding.

+oh, and i'm using this project to help me learn and demo C++20, the build system around it (cmake, ninja, clang-tidy, etc.), and try out some of the linux and C++ I've been learning over the past couple of months

 > **Status:** early.
 Currently reports disk usage; the qBittorrent control loop
 > is in progress.
 See [Roadmap](#roadmap).